cbeams/spring-framework-2.5.x/readme.txt

 * petclinic
 * (showcases)

-PetClinic features alternative DAO implementations and application configurations for JDBC, JPA, Hibernate, Apache OJB and Oracle TopLink, with HSQLDB and MySQL as target databases.
+PetClinic features alternative DAO implementations and application configurations for JDBC, Hibernate, Oracle TopLink and JPA, with HSQLDB and MySQL as target databases.
 The default PetClinic configuration is JDBC on HSQL, which also demonstrates Spring's JMX export through exposing the CachingClinic management interface.
-To to be able to build and run the Hibernate and OJB versions, the Spring distribution comes with all required Hibernate jar files; for TopLink, the full jars need to be downloaded (see PetClinic's readme.txt).
+To to be able to build and run the Hibernate and JPA versions, the Spring distribution comes with all required jar files; for TopLink, the full jars need to be downloaded (see PetClinic's readme.txt).

 The Spring JPetStore is an adapted version of Clinton Begin's JPetStore (available from http://www.ibatis.com).
 It leverages Spring's support for the iBATIS SQL Maps to improve the original JPetStore in terms of